 Tell your doctor if your condition does not improve or if it worsens.

-Tell your doctor right away if you have any serious side effects, including: difficult/painful swallowing, brown/gray tooth discoloration, blue/gray/brown discoloration of the skin/lips/tongue/gums, unusual tiredness, signs of kidney problems (such as change in the amount of urine), hearing changes (e.g., ringing in the ears, decreased hearing), severe stomach/abdominal pain, persistent nausea/vomiting.
+Tell your doctor right away if you have any serious side effects, including: nausea/vomiting that doesn't stop, difficult/painful swallowing, brown/gray tooth discoloration, blue/gray/brown discoloration of the skin/lips/tongue/gums, unusual tiredness, signs of kidney problems (such as change in the amount of urine), hearing changes (such as ringing in the ears, decreased hearing), severe stomach/abdominal pain.

 Use of this medication for prolonged or repeated periods may result in oral thrush or a new vaginal yeast infection (fungal infections).
 Contact your doctor if you notice white patches in your mouth, a change in vaginal discharge, or other new symptoms.